 At the balance sheet date, the amounts falling due after one year relate to two revolving loans the Company has with subsidiary undertakings.
-They are both due to mature in 2025 and have variable interest rates based on three-month U.S. dollar LIBOR plus a spread of 87 and 68 basis points, respectively.
-During the year, the Company increased the commitment amount on the revolving loan it holds with a subsidiary undertaking, from \$10 billion to \$20 billion.
+Both loans are due to mature in 2025 and have variable interest rates based on three-month U.S. dollar LIBOR plus a spread of 87 and 68 basis points respectively.